 Semester course; 1 credit.
 Provides opportunity to develop knowledge and skills in evaluating published scientific literature related to physical therapy, developing researchable questions and orally presenting the material in a professionally appropriate manner.

-1-4 credits.
+Semester course; 1-4 independent study hours.
+1 credit.
+Enrollment is restricted to students in the professional Doctor of Physical Therapy program.
 Guided independent study of specific topics not discussed in courses or discussed in less detail in courses.
 Student's desired topic of study must be identified and approved prior to enrollment.
+Graded as pass/fail.

 PHTY 692.
 Clinical Specialty Seminar.
 0.5-3 Hours.